AadityaUoHyd/my-reddit-demo/angular-reddit-frontEndDemo/README.md

-# my-reddit-demo
+# my-reddit-frontEndDemo

 Reddit is a social networking site.
-Here in this code I used Angular for frontend and for the backend API, I had used Springboot. one can find the source code at - https://github.com/AadityaUoHyd/my-reddit-demo
+Here in this code I used Angular for frontend and for the backend API, I had used Springboot. one can find the source code at - https://github.com/AadityaUoHyd/my-reddit-demo/tree/master/spring-reddit-backEndDemo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.
 Later enhanced to latest agnular version 12.2.1.